AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/reviewer's-guide/review-and-submit-a-decision.md

 `Annotating text`

-If you are reviewing a `proof` that contains text that is selectable, then you will see the text annotation tool (6) activated in the markups toolbar.
+If you are reviewing a proof that contains text that is selectable, then you will see the text annotation tool (6) activated in the markups toolbar.

 You can correct a text or make some comment markup:

 <ol>
  <li value="1">Activate the text tool (6)</li>
- <li value="2">Highlight a part of a text on the <span>proof</span> (7) - your selection will be placed into the active comment box (8)</li>
+ <li value="2">Highlight a part of a text on the proof (7) - your selection will be placed into the active comment box (8)</li>
  <li value="3">Select one of the annotation options (9)</li>
  <li value="4">Add your own comment text inside the box</li>
  <li value="5">Save your comment.</li>